Something went wrong

 ReferencesSolicited local and systemic reactions that occurred within 7 days following study vaccination were self-reported in electronic diaries or were reported to an investigator by 676 participants (451 ABRYSVO participants and 225 placebo

-had a median duration of 1-2 days1Local adverse reactions1Solicited local and systemic adverse reactions that occurred within 7 days following study vaccination were self-reported in electronic diaries or were reported to an investigator by 676 participants (451 ABRYSVO participants and 225 placebo recipients).
-For all participants, unsolicited adverse events were collected for 1 month after study vaccination; SAEs were collected for 6 months after study vaccination.1“Any” includes all participants who reported a reaction as mild, moderate, or severe during day 1 to day 7 after vaccination.3
+had a median duration of 1-2 days1Local adverse reactions within 7 days of vaccination1Solicited local and systemic adverse reactions that occurred within 7 days following study vaccination were self-reported in electronic diaries or were reported to an investigator by 676 participants (451 ABRYSVO participants and 225 placebo recipients).
+For all participants, unsolicited adverse events were collected for 1 month after study vaccination; SAEs were collected for 6 months after study vaccination.1“Any” includes all participants who reported a reaction as mild, moderate, or severe during day 1 to day 7 after vaccination.1

 Related ContentOrder ABRYSVOLoadingVaccine LocatorLoading